HBRS-SDP/ws23-youbot-manipulation-ros2/README.md

 ## ROS2 based youBot-arm manipulation using C++
 Developing codebase in C++ for implementing these tasks:
-1. Move the arm to given joint angles using youBot [1] driver interface.
+1. Move the arm to given joint angles using youBot driver interface.
-2. Move the arm to a given pose either by performing IK.
+2. Move the arm to a given pose by performing Inverse Kinematics using KDL library.
 3. Move the arm to a given pose by velocity control.
 4. Move the arm to a given pose using the Popov-Vereshchagin Hybrid Dynamics solver interface from KDL.